 On the opposite end of the parenting style continuum from authoritarian parenting is permissive parenting.
 However, Dr. Gottman, Janet Lansbury, and many other experts caution that permissive parenting isn’t the antidote to authoritarian parenting.
 It, too, carries risks for the child.
 Children need loving and reasonable limits to feel secure.
 Permissive parenting might’ve looked like my letting Juniper run wherever she wanted, and not saying a word to her about it.

 Neither approach would’ve given Juniper helpful tools upon which to rely in the future.
+Moreover, if she happened to be a highly sensitive child (HSC), odds are good that anything punitive might have sent her into an even tougher emotional situation.

 Goldilocks was right; children need not too much or too little guidance.
 They need just the right amount of it through authoritative, positive parenting.